Mano River Region

 In the Mano River region, which includes Côte d’Ivoire, Guinea, Liberia and Sierra Leone, conflict has led to more than 300,000 deaths, displaced millions of people and contributed to widespread economic underdevelopment.
 The violent conflicts that scarred West Africa from the 1980s onwards were marked by extreme cruelty, mindless atrocities and the widespread use of sexual violence and child soldiers.
 Communities were devastated and most schools, hospitals, power supplies and roads were destroyed.
 There are now young adults with no or limited employable skills, who are vulnerable due to perpetual crime and violence.

-Although the armed conflicts are officially over, life for many people in the Mano River Union region remains fragile, with societies caught in an uncertain balance between democratic growth and poverty.
+Although the armed conflicts are officially over, life for many people in the Mano River region remains fragile, with societies caught in an uncertain balance between democratic growth and poverty.
 There are many challenges to achieving justice and securing lasting peace.

 An end to the fighting but instability remains

 The interconnectedness of all these neighbouring countries must be seen in the context of strong historical and cultural ties that exist between the peoples of this region.
 Mandigo people reside in Liberia, Guinea and Sierra Leone; Fula people are present in most countries across West Africa including Guinea, Sierra Leone, Senegal, Nigeria, Burkina Faso and Mali.
-The line where one country ends and another begins can be unclear.
+The line where one nation ends and another begins can be unclear.